 The Council employed an external valuer (Bonhams) to provide estimated valuations of its civic regalia and paintings and pictures.
-Any item over the di-minimis threshold of £10,000 is shown separately in the accounts; all other items are grouped under general civic regalia and paintings and pictures.
-For consistency, the Council has applied the same di-minimis levels for valuation purposes to Heritage Assets as its other long term assets - see policy 1.19.
+For consistency, the Council has applied the same de-minimis levels for valuation purposes to Heritage Assets as its other long term assets - see policy 1.17.